ovh/docs/pages/platform/data-processing/36_HOWTO_use_object_storage_java/guide.en-ie.md

 ---
-title: How to use object storage with Apache Spark on the Data Processing platform using Java
+title: How to use OVHcloud Object Storage with Apache Spark on the Data Processing platform using Java
 slug: object-storage-java
-excerpt: Object storage based on Swift and its S3 API is the common way to store data.
-Let’s find out how to do it in Java!
+excerpt: OpenStack Swift and its S3 compatible API is a common way to store the data you want to use for your Apache Spark jobs.
+Let's find out how to do it in Java!
 section: How to
 order: 6
 ---